 There are Various Skin Packs

-Skin packs are paid for themes that change the look of the various blocks.
-Instead of having the standard pixel style look, you can change it to plastic-looking blocks, sci-fi themed, Halloween etc. All of which change the look of the entire world and come with additional character skins so your player can look like a spaceman or even Father Christmas.
+Skin packs are paid-for themes that change the look of the various blocks.
+Instead of having the standard pixel style look, you can change it to plastic-looking blocks, sci-fi themed, Halloween etc. All of these changes the look of the entire world and come with additional character skins so your player can look like a spaceman or even Father Christmas.

 Set Challenges and Tasks